mgrsskls/animals/README.md

-# animals.mgrossklaus.de

-[https://animals.mgrossklaus.de/](https://animals.mgrossklaus.de/) is completely build with html and css only using custom css properties.
+[https://mgrsskls.github.io/animals/](https://mgrsskls.github.io/animals/) is completely build with html and css only using custom css properties.

 Best view in Chrome.